Five Minutes with Katherine

 My ideal Sunday afternoon is an antique fair followed by Antiques Roadshow.

 If I didn’t sell jewellery, I’d probably have been a collector.
 Or, possibly I’d be some sort of Indiana Jones-type of adventurer.
 I like the idea of being in a dusty old library translating old texts from Latin…but only if they lead to treasure.

 My favourite gift is either a Fortnum & Mason hamper or, of course, some sort of jewellery or metal gift.
+I made my other half solid silver, Diamond topped chopsticks for Christmas last year.
 We’re currently working on a gemstone nail polish that I think will make an epic gift.
 Who could resist the chance to give Rubies, Sapphires or Emeralds for every finger for £50?

 Stay on the lookout for everything 80s.
 Huge jewels are due for a comeback: big pearl earrings, huge cocktail rings, massive everything!

 Best happy hour indulgence is a gin and tonic.
 Or, a great Champagne.